kim3-sudo/status-page/README.md

 This software is *very* sloppily written in some places.
 Function over form.
 Large amounts of it could be cleaned up and better documented.
 For one, moving most of it to object-oriented code from procedural style would be a good start.
 It's on the ol' to-do list of things that will probably never happen, but I'm open to PRs - just see the [Contributing guidelines](https://github.com/kim3-sudo/status-page/blob/main/CONTRIBUTING.md) before submitting your PR so it shows up correctly.

+I'm not gonna push a KoFi or sponsorship on this project.
+That's not its purpose.
+It's to be useful.
+If you want to be helpful, contribute, don't donate.
+If you have gobs of money, give it to the [IRC](https://www.rescue.org/) instead.

 ## License

 The code in this repository is licensed under the [MIT License](https://github.com/kim3-sudo/status-page/blob/main/LICENSE) by Sejin Kim.